How do I get rich in the current 2024 Canadian financial landscape?

 Hopefully this insight will allow you to appreciate how important saving is to truly accelerate your path to getting rich in Canada and achieve financial freedom.

-If you’re still tempted to spend your discretionary income instead of saving it, here’s another way to frame the trade-off: assuming a 7% annual return, $100 saved and invested today will be worth $816 in 30 years, and $1,644 in 40 years.
+If you’re still tempted to spend your disposable income instead of saving it, here’s another way to frame the trade-off: assuming a 7% annual return, $100 saved and invested today will be worth $816 in 30 years, and $1,644 in 40 years.

-So if you choose to spend money on something today, you’re foregoing the opportunity to buy something much more valuable for yourself later down the road.
+So, make a mental note: if you choose to spend money on something today, you’re foregoing the opportunity to buy something much more valuable for yourself later down the road.

 Three Saving Strategies

-b) Save A Percentage of Your After-Tax Income
+Strategy 2: Save A Percentage of Your After-Tax Income

 Here are some potential saving allocations you could use depending on your preferences.